Counting with two-level polynomials: The algebra of two-level polynomials

 \section{The algebra of two-level polynomials}

 We lay out some basic algebraic properties of the class of two-level quasi-polynomials that will be applied to combinatorial examples in the following sections.
 The proofs in this section tend to be intuitive, but calculation intensive.
+Since a two-level polynomial is simply a two-level quasi-polynomial such that each $f_q$ is a polynomial, these results all apply to two-level polynomials as well.

-\begin{proposition} Let $f(n,q)$ be a function that is polynomial in $q$ and quasi-polynomial in $n$ of period $p_0$.
-Then $f_q(n) = f(n,q)$ is a two-level quasi-polynomial of constant degree, infinite depth, and constant period $p_0$.
-In particular, if $p_0 = 1$ then $f(n,q)$ is a two-level polynomial of constant degree and infinite depth. \end{proposition}
+\begin{proposition} Let $f(q;n)$ be a function that is polynomial in $q$, and also a quasi-polynomial in $n$ of degree $d$ and period $p_0$.
+Then $f_q(n) = f(q;n)$ is a two-level quasi-polynomial of constant degree function $g(q) = d$, infinite depth, and constant period function $p(r)=p_0$.\end{proposition}

-\begin{proof} Given such a function $f(n,q)$, we can write
+\begin{proof} Given such a function $f(q;n)$, we can write